-Now Azure AD B2B (which of course stands for Business-To-Businesses).
-Is this a different version of Azure AD?
+Now for Azure AD B2B (which of course stands for Business-to-Business).
+Is it a different version of Azure AD?
 No!
-It’s only the one of service features.
-It aims one organization to invite members from other organizations to share the application access.
+It’s only one of its service features.
+It allows one organization to invite members from other organizations to share application access.

-Simple scenario – here at Predica, we are using our Grandler app (for skills management).
-We start to co-operate with your business, and we want your people also to benefit from this with the skills assessment.
+A simple scenario – here at Predica, we use our Grandler app (for skills management).
+We start to co-operate with your business, and we want your people to also benefit from it and start assessing our and their own skills.

 - Is our security policy matching yours?

-- Do we have to create an account for your users?
+- Do we have to create accounts for your users?

-- If we give accounts to your users, who will disable it if needed?
-And who will take care about those pesky password resets?
+- If we give accounts to your users, who will disable them if needed?
+And who will take care of those pesky password resets?

 Azure AD B2B aims to address this problem.
-When you invite a user to your application this user will get access using its Azure AD account.
+When you invite a user to your application, they will get access using their Azure AD account.
 No need to create an account for them.
 No need for a new password.
-They sign-on to your app with their credentials.
+They sign on to your app with their credentials.

-Hint: As stated earlier, Azure is on its own controlled by Azure AD.
-If you want some external consultant to gain access to your Azure instance, don’t use Microsoft Account for that.
-Invite them with Azure B2B if they have their account in this service.
+Hint: As stated earlier, Azure is controlled by Azure AD.
+If you want to grant access to your Azure instance for an external consultant, don’t use a Microsoft Account for that.
+Invite them with Azure B2B if they have an account in this service.

 Azure AD B2B provides API around it so you can build your onboarding process and send invitations to apps.
 Or you can use the default one in the service.

-The key scenario: An organization is using applications based on Azure AD and wants to collaborate in these applications with some other businesses.
-Azure AD B2B allows working together by granting access to these applications to users from another Azure AD tenant.
+The key scenario: An organization is using applications based on Azure AD and wants to collaborate in them with another business.
+Azure AD B2B allows working together by granting access to these apps to users from another Azure AD tenant.

 Azure AD B2C

-The main differentiation – Azure AD B2C is not to be used by single organization users.
-It’s built to allow anyone to sign-up as a user in this service with their e-mail or social media accounts like Facebook, Google or LinkedIn.
+The main difference – it is not to be used by single organization users.
+It’s built to allow anyone to sign up as a user in a service with their email or social media provider like Facebook, Google or LinkedIn.

-You don’t need on-premises AD here since you don’t create synchronization process.
+You don’t need on-premises AD here since you’re not creating a synchronization process.